Toloka/docs/en/template-builder/templates/text-classification.md

 This preset helps you classify any kind of text for training classifiers and NLP models.

-Take a look at the example: the labeling interface includes a text box and radio buttons for categories.
+Take a look at the example: the labeling interface includes a text box, and radio buttons for categories.
 Note that validation, keyboard shortcuts, and task layout are already configured in this example.

 [![](../_images/buttons/view-example.svg)](https://ya.cc/t/GCr6AzRu3Wk6so)